 If ROI-type measures are required in areas where reliable financial assessment is not possible, it's advisable to agree a 'best possible' approach, or a 'notional indicator' and then ensure this is used consistently from occasion to occasion, year on year, course to course, allowing at least a comparison of like with like to be made, and trends to be spotted, even if financial data is not absolutely accurate.

-The problems in assessing ROI are more challenging in public and non-profit-making organizations - government departments, charities, voluntary bodies, etc. ROI assessment in these environments can be so difficult as to be insurmountable, so that the organization remains satisfied with general approximations or vague comparisons, or accepts wider forms of justification for the training without invoking detailed costing.
+The problems in assessing ROI are more challenging in public and non-profit-making organisations - government departments, charities, voluntary bodies, etc. ROI assessment in these environments can be so difficult as to be insurmountable, so that the organisation remains satisfied with general approximations or vague comparisons, or accepts wider forms of justification for the training without invoking detailed costing.

 None of this is to say that cost- and value-effectiveness assessment should not be attempted.
 At the very least, direct costs must be controlled within agreed budgets, and if it is possible, attempts at more detailed returns should be made.

 It may be of some consolation to know that Jack Philips, an American ROI 'guru', recently commented about training ROI: "Organisations should be considering implementing ROI impact studies very selectively on only 5 to 10 per cent of their training programme, otherwise it becomes incredibly expensive and resource intensive."